Skip to content

 Before

 Not all users knew how to go from one step to the next (SWIPE).
-Moreover, users felt overwhelmed by the number of possible actions in the simplified cooking mode.
+Moreover, users felt overwhelmed by the number of actions in the simplified cooking mode.

 After